 I emphasize that it’s more than saying “thank you” or listing a few things at Thanksgiving.
 It’s a mindset that takes practice and repetition to cultivate.

-When we practice gratitude and make it a habit, it gets even easier (and then we start reaping all the benefits of gratitude in a positive snowball effect).
+When we practice gratitude and make it a habit on a daily basis, it gets easier and feels more natural.
+And then we start reaping all the benefits of gratitude in a positive snowball effect.

-The Benefits of Gratitude
+The Endless Benefits of Gratitude

 One of the biggest benefits of gratitude is happiness.
 A study by Robert Emmons and Michael McCullough in the Journal of Personality and Social Psychology found that people who practice gratitude tend to be 25% happier!

 As I was writing this post, I found a helpful document from the Substance Abuse and Mental Health Services Administration (SAMHSA) and realized that science shows how gratitude can improve all eight dimensions of wellness.